Bergnek, Limpopo, South Africa

 Lack of infrastructure and water, delays on government RDP (low cost hosing)– Reconstruction and Development Project– housing and poverty is resulting in a growing number of new landowner having to live in tin shacks due to a lack of available resources, including some with no toilet facilities whatsoever.

 There is only one combined school.
 It serves both primary and secondary level students.
 Kids are from 5yrs to 22yrs.
 Total of around 500 students.

 There is one computer available for public use.
 It is located in the same building as the GirlStuff project.

 Because Bergnek has access to silt, a better water supply could lead to the development of a brick making business providing much needed employment.
 Income generated by the business will be used to produce bricks for building much needed housing and a small health care facility, at a significantly lower cost than what has been proposed by the regional government.
 The clinic will used by surrounding communities as well as the residents of Bergnek.

 Bergnek is special in that it has existed in somewhat of a vacuum since inception.
 The lack of support for the people of Bergnek means that people are forced to gain skills elsewhere.
 Lack of employment prevents their return.
 Most have to leave the upbringing of their children to the elders.
 It is our hope that the opportunities afforded through funds donated to our projects will mean we can develop a local demand and supply chain that will help change things up.

 Language & Literacy

 86% of the youth (10 - 35 years) in the community understand and speak English.
 Most of the adult people understand and can speak Afrikaans.
 Only 5% of the elderly understand and speak English.
 About 5% of the community speak and understand Xhosa.

-Bergnek is a small community with a population of about 2000 people.
+Bergnek is a small community with a population of about 2000 to 3000 people.
 Most of the population are Christian or follow traditional African beliefs.